CARD: Classification and Regression Diffusion Models: Experiments

 \subsubsection{Toy Examples}

-To demonstrate the effectiveness of CARD in regression tasks for not only learning the conditional mean $\mathbb{E}(\vy\given\vx)$, but also recreating the ground truth data generating mechanism, we first apply CARD on $8$ toy examples, whose data generating functions are designed to possess different statistical characteristics: some have a uni-modal symmetric distribution for their error term (linear regression, quadratic regression, sinusoidal regression\footnote{The data generating function was originally proposed in \citep{mdn}.}), others have heteroscedasticity (log-log linear regression, log-log cubic regression) or multi-modality (inverse sinusoidal regression\footnote{Swap $x$ and the generated $y$ from the sinusoidal regression task.}, $8$ Gaussians\footnote{We set the coordinates of $8$ modes at $(\sqrt{2}, 0)$, $(-\sqrt{2}, 0)$, $(0, \sqrt{2})$, $(0, -\sqrt{2})$, $(1, 1)$, $(1, -1)$, $(-1, 1)$, $(-1, -1)$, and add a different noise sample to $x$ and $y$ coordinate of a mode to generate one instance.}, full circle).
-We show that CARD can generate samples that are visually indistinguishable from the true response variables of the new covariates, as well as quantitatively match the true distribution in terms of some summary statistics.
+To demonstrate the effectiveness of CARD in regression tasks for not only learning the conditional mean $\mathbb{E}(\vy\given\vx)$, but also recreating the ground truth data generating mechanism, we first apply CARD on $8$ toy examples, whose data generating functions are designed to possess different statistical characteristics: some have a uni-modal symmetric distribution for their error term (linear regression, quadratic regression, sinusoidal regression), others have heteroscedasticity (log-log linear regression, log-log cubic regression) or multi-modality (inverse sinusoidal regression, $8$ Gaussians, full circle).
+We show that the trained CARD models can generate samples that are visually indistinguishable from the true response variables of the new covariates, as well as quantitatively match the true distribution in terms of some summary statistics.
+We present the scatter plots of both true and generated data for all $8$ tasks in Figure \ref{fig:reg_toy_combined}.
+For tasks with uni-modal conditional distribution, we fill the region between the $2.5^{th}$ and $97.5^{th}$ percentile of the generated $\vy$'s.
+We observe that within each task, the generated samples blend remarkably well with the true test instances, suggesting the capability of reconstructing the underlying data generation mechanism by CARD.
+A more detailed description of the toy examples, including more quantitative analyses, is presented in Appendix \ref{ssec:reg_toy_details}.

-The $8$ toy examples are summarized by Table \ref{tab:reg_toy_funcs} in Appendix \ref{ssec:reg_toy_details}.
-For each task, we create the dataset by sampling $10,240$ data points from the data generating function, and randomly split them into training and test set with a $80\% / 20\%$ ratio.

-We first examine the performance of CARD visually, by making the scatter plots of both true test data and generated data conditional on test $\vx$ for all $8$ tasks.
-For tasks with uni-modal conditional distribution, we fill the region between the $2.5^{th}$ and $97.5^{th}$ percentile of the generated $\vy$'s, and plot the true $\mathbb{E}(\vy\given\vx)$ along with the sample means.
-We observe that for all $8$ tasks, the generated samples (blue dots) have blended remarkably well with the true test instances (red dots), suggesting the CARD model is capable of reconstructing the underlying data generation mechanism.
-Note that we include all $\vy$ samples for the computation of each conditional mean, instead of discarding any samples that might be deemed as extreme.